Michael T. Koenig, CFP®, J.M.

 Why did you create FirsTrust?

-FirsTrust was created for advisors who want to serve their clients' best interests - where the scope of their advice is never dictated by a Wall Street profit agenda their paycheck is never dependent upon product sales.
+FirsTrust was created for advisors who want to serve their clients' best interests - where the scope of their advice is never dictated by a Wall Street profit agenda and their paycheck is never dependent upon product sales.

 What makes FirsTrust different from other firms?